More about: Lisbon in 1 Day: everything you need to know

 This spectacular 52-metre high construction was erected in 1960 to commemorate the 500th anniversary of the death of Henry the Navigator and as a tribute to all the adventurers and discoverers who marked the history of Portugal.

 The very ground on which the building stands is also part of the ensemble, as it depicts a map of the world with the voyages and expeditions of the most famous explorers who set out from Portugal.
-Situated on the banks of the Tagus, this monument is worth a few minutes of contemplation before approaching the last stop on our itinerary.
+Located on the banks of the Tagus, this monument deserves a few minutes to contemplate before approaching the last stop on our itinerary.

 End the day at the Belém Tower